xmamo/xmamo.github.io/index.md

 ---
 title: 'About me'
-description: "My name is Matteo Morena, I'm a 23-year-old guy from Italy.
-Here I share my interests regarding software development."
+description: "My name is Matteo Morena.
+I like skiing, music, nature, hiking, and programming.
+This website is dedicated to share my interest in this last subject."
 keywords: 'Matteo Morena, Mamo, developer, programmer, sofware engineer, software, programming'
 permalink: '/index.xhtml'
 canonical: '/'